 As for CPU-mining, AMD processors with 6-8 cores or Intel i5/i7 demonstrate not the highest level of performance, but also consume much less electricity.

-A different approach to restricting mining inflation is taken on LQX, using a reduction of 7.5% of the offer per year.
+A different approach to restricting mining inflation is taken on LQX, using a reduction of 1% of the each 411900 blocks.
 This is done as opposed to reducing by half implemented by other currencies.
-The production of LQX is programmed to continue along of this century and to the next, slowly until the year 2080.
+The production of LQX is programmed to continue along of this century, slowly until the year 2080.

 The master branch is meant to be stable.
 Development is normally done in separate branches.
 Tags are created to indicate new official, stable release versions of LQX Core.